killuhwhale/reportr/README.md

 Tests for Files and Reporting peroid
 THen, UI update Sources, Analyses,
   # Tests
     - Reporting period
       - Unit test, ensure it updates correctly....
     - Logo upload

-  # Download Zip File with PDF report & All TSVs for that Dairy.
-    - TSV Files Issue

   - Create a spread sheet with the difference between each sheet